Chapter 0 - Fundamentals

 In this chapter, you’ll learn about some coding best practices, become familiar with the PyTorch library, and build & train your own neural networks (CNNs and ResNets).

 Note - this chapter is mainly for getting everyone up to the same level, so the rest of the program can proceed.
-Some of the participants will have more experience with ML than others, and everyone will have different backgrounds, so you might find some of this material more relevant and some less so.
+Some participants will have more experience with ML than others, and everyone will have different backgrounds, so you might find some of this material more relevant and some less so.

 Ray Tracing

-CNNs & ResNets
+CNNS & ResNets

 This section is designed to get you familiar with basic neural networks: how they are structured, the basic operations like linear layers and convolutions which go into making them, and why they work as well as they do.
 You’ll build up to assembling ResNet34 from scratch.